Trade Desk (NASDAQ:TTD) Price Target Raised to $75.00

-Trade Desk (NASDAQ:TTD – Get Rating) had its target price raised by Oppenheimer from $60.00 to $75.00 in a research report sent to investors on Wednesday morning, The Fly reports.
+Trade Desk (NASDAQ:TTD – Get Rating) had its target price upped by Guggenheim from $50.00 to $75.00 in a report published on Thursday, Benzinga reports.
+They currently have a buy rating on the technology company’s stock.

 Hedge Funds Weigh In On Trade Desk